Reserve day - what is it?

 This term can be understood in two meanings:

-Even though reserve days are included in the competition program, both teams should give their best on the main days.
-Because even reserve days that teams have scheduled are only applied if the planned number of overs has not been completed on a specific game day.
+In spite of the fact that reserve days in cricket are a part of the tournament schedule, both teams should nonetheless perform to the best of their abilities on the main days.
+Due to the fact that even reserve days that teams have set are only used in the event that the predetermined amount of overs has not been achieved on a particular game day.

 The rules for assigning a reserve day are as follows:

-• If the match was interrupted and then resumed with a reduction of overs and then interrupted anyway due to bad weather before the game started.
-The total number of overs played on the reserve day must be complete.
-As originally planned, before the match was decided to be shortened.
+- If the match was interrupted and then resumed with a reduction of overs and then interrupted anyway due to bad weather before the game started.
+It is necessary that the whole amount of overs that were played on the reserve day be finished.
+In accordance with the initial plan, prior to the competition being determined to be cut shorter.

 A reserve day was also set for the 2019 Cricket World Cup semi-finals when India lost to Pakistan and was eliminated from the title race.